 For many, Thanksgiving is a day centered around wholesome traits like family, friends, gratitude, and food.
-For those struggling with disordered eating and Thanksgiving to be a particularly challenging time.
+For those struggling with disordered eating, Thanksgiving to be a particularly challenging time.

 Here, several Equip team members share how they’ve found meaning in Thanksgiving that transcends beyond the meal and helps them reclaim the day for themselves and their loved ones.